Physical Therapy D.P.T.

 Student Conduct

-Students enrolled in the D’Youville physical therapy department are expected to demonstrate high standards of personal behavior and professional conduct in the academic and clinical environments.
+Students enrolled in the D’Youville physical therapy program are expected to demonstrate high standards of personal behavior and professional conduct in the academic and clinical environments.
 Throughout the curriculum, students are assessed on their student conduct related to a set of professional behaviors adopted by the profession.
 Areas of generic professional behaviors include interpersonal communication, problem-solving skills and responsibility.
 Personal integrity is considered an essential of practice; as such, this program has a policy of zero tolerance for academic dishonesty.
 Any student with documented areas of conduct deficiency will be reviewed by the program student progress committee.
 Actions related to improper student conduct may include a committee request for a student-initiated contract of conduct remediation, program probation or dismissal from the program.
 Failure to meet student conduct standards during a probationary period or a serious breach of student conduct standards will result in dismissal from the program.

 Appeals